SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 Change is inevitable.

-You may only have 100 employees this year, but maybe your company will grow to 300 employees within five years.
+You may only have 100 employees this year, but maybe your company grow to 300 employees within five years.
 These are common scenarios.
 MOC projects will afford management the opportunity to identify hazards before haphazardly injecting change into their existing operations.

 As SMS matures, I have a feeling that aviation change management will increasingly become more important for: